hernaneche/thelist/about.md

 ## What is the list?

-There is a connection between data and numbers, it is, any *data* can be encoded into a *number*, in fact that's how things are stored inside computers; namely any texts, images, sounds, files, and so on.
+There is a connection between data and numbers.
+Any *data* can be encoded into a *number*, in fact that's how things are stored inside computers; namely any texts, images, sounds, files, and so on.
 On the other hand any *number* already encodes some particular possible *data*; the list of all *numbers* is also the list of all *data*, the list of anything.

-Although most combinations of numbers don't encode something known, combinations are still there, encoding things, like empty lockers ready to be filled with meaning.
+Although most combinations of numbers don't encode something known, combinations are still there, encoding things like empty lockers ready to be filled with meaning.

 You enter something just to discover it was already there, it had a number assigned since the beginning of time.